openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : REQUIRED.
 An object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports.
 Valid format identifier values are defined in Annex E of [@!OpenID.VCI] and include `jwt_vc_json`, `jwt_vc_json-ld`, `ldp_vc`, `jwt_vp_json`, `jwt_vp_json-ld`, `ldp_vp`, and `mso_mdoc`.
 Deployments can extend the formats supported, provided Issuers, Holders and Verifiers all understand the new format.

 `client_id_scheme`:
 : OPTIONAL.
-JSON String identifying the client's id scheme.
+JSON String identifying the Client Identifier scheme.
 The value range defined by this specification is `pre-registered`, `redirect_uri`, `entity_id`, `did`.
 If omitted, the default value is `pre-registered`.

 # Implementation Considerations

 ## Static Configuration Values of the Wallets

-This document lists profiles that define static configuration values of the Wallets and defines one set of static configuration values that can be used by the Verifier when it is unable to perform dynamic discovery and is not using any of the profiles.
+This document lists profiles that define static configuration values of the Wallets and defines one set of static configuration values that can be used by the Verifier when it is unable to perform Dynamic Discovery and is not using any of the profiles.

 ### Profiles that Define Static Configuration Values